 Use the research you conducted to ask thoughtful questions.
 Examples:

-- I saw on GoldPASS you’re looking for a ____.
+- I saw on (GoldPASS or other job search site) you’re looking for a ____.
 Can you tell me more about this opportunity?

 - What are the most important qualities, characteristics or skills you look for in employees?

-- Do you have internship or job opportunities for someone in my major, or with my interests?
+- What are some of the internship or job opportunities for someone in my major, or with my interests?